 54010 Taxes Expense P&L

-Note the structured coding system that enables management to pull out the various components of the financial statements quickly and easily:
+Note the structured coding system that allows management to pull out the various components of the financial statements quickly and easily:

-• Assets all begin “1” and, within that, current assets are grouped together beginning with “10”.
+• Assets all begin with “1” and, within that, current assets are grouped together beginning with “10”

-• Liabilities begin “2” and, within that, current liabilities are grouped together beginning with “20”.
+• Liabilities begin with “2” and, within that, current liabilities are grouped together beginning with “20”

-• Expenses all begin “5” and, within that, general and administrative expenses all begin with “51”.
+• Expenses all begin with “5” and, within that, general and administrative expenses all begin with “51”

 It’s easy to construct a simple balance sheet and income statement from this chart of accounts.
-But there’s not much detail to work with, so it might be helpful to break this format down further so managers can see more clearly where money is coming from and where it is going.
+But there’s not much detail to work with, so it might be helpful to break this format down further to give managers a clearer view of where money is coming from and where it is going.
 Let’s restructure this chart of accounts to present it more clearly and provide more detail for management.

 Number Description Type Category